Housing in South Africa: New builds

+Rates

+All owners of property in South Africa, unless specifically exempted from doing so, are obligated to pay rates to their municipality.
+These rates are billed to owners, and based on municipal valuation rolls, which are, by law, conducted and updated every four to five years.

+These rates are determined by property type and, at times, ownership type.
+Rates are determined at the municipal level, and municipalities are obligated to collect rates, as per the Municipal Property Rates Act of 2004 (MPRA).
+They are enabled to do so by the Constitution of South Africa - specifically, by Sections 8 and 15.

+Municipal property valuations often vary greatly from real estate market values and bank values.
+Each of the three serves a different purpose.
+Municipal valuations aim for consistency across large property portfolios (i.e., all properties within municipal boundaries).
+Market values reflect what buyers actually pay in real transactions; namely, the fair market value of a property.
+Bank values prioritize mortgage lending security.
+For market and bank valuations, date specificity is highly important.

+Municipal valuations are published publicly in General Valuations Rolls (GVRs).

+The collection of rates is important for municipal finances, in that the rates can be used by municipalities for a variety of functions that serve residents.
+For example, they may be used for the provision of municipal services, or for the undertaking of large-scale public infrastructure projects.

 Regulations

 The South African housing market is regulated by strict legislation, which is set by the Department of Human Settlements, headed by the Minister of Human Settlements.

 Construction and protection

 South African building codes are governed by the National Building Regulations and Building Standards Act, 1977 (Act No. 103 of 1977), which enforces standards outlined in the SANS 10400 series.
 The act was most recently amended in 2008 (National Building Regulations 2008).

 These standards, developed by the South African Bureau of Standards (SABS), cover a broad range of construction aspects.
 It is a legal requirement for all new construction, and alterations to existing structures, to comply with these regulations.

 The National Heritage Resources Act (Act 25 of 1999) provides for the protection and management of conservation-worthy places, and promotes proper management of heritage resources.

 Real estate practices

 In terms of the SA real estate market, realtors and their processes are governed by the Property Practitioners Act (22 of 2019) and enforced by the Property Practitioners Regulatory Authority (PPRA).
 The act serves to protect consumers when they are selling, purchasing, leasing, hiring, or financing immoveable property, or a business undertaking.

 Among other things, realtors need to: